Why Queensland Is Perfect for Adventure Travel

 Tamborine Mountain Rainforest Circuit

 Park Falls, Cedar Creek Falls and the Gallery Walk combined into a full morning.
+The Rainforest Skywalk adds a treetop canopy perspective, and the Glow Worm Caves extend the experience into the afternoon.
 Cool even in summer.
-Book lunch at a Tamborine village café to round out the day.
-90 minutes from Brisbane or 45 minutes from the Gold Coast.
+90 minutes from Brisbane, 45 minutes from the Gold Coast.

 • 2